 Actor - What the schedule applies to

 The schedule belongs to a single owner, the actor.
 This is normally a HealthcareService, Practitioner, Location or Device.
-When booking an appoitment, multiple schedules may need to be checked depending on the configuration of the system.
+When booking an appointment, multiple schedules may need to be checked depending on the configuration of the system.

 If an appointment has 2 practitioners, a specific medical device and a room then there could be a schedule for each of these resources that may need to be consulted to ensure that no collisions occur.
 If the schedule needed to be consulted, then there would be one created covering the planning horizon for the time of the appointment.